Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 ./<crkm-binary> create <.csv input file>

-If a migration intent already exists on a key and you want to update it with an updated .csv input file, run the CLI with the --replace-mi flag.
+If a migration intent exists on a key and you want to update it with an updated .csv input file, run the CLI with the --replace-mi flag.

 Syncing keys